 “Before I got married I had six theories about raising children; now, I have six children and no theories.” – John Wilmot

-The fact that he could read fluently at 4 and wrote his first superhero book at 7 made me realise the importance of introducing certain things early in life and also the fact that I could be such an important person, who with right approach and attitude could make so many positive changes in my child and also in those I was teaching.
+The fact that he could read fluently at 4 and wrote his first superhero book at 7 made me realise the importance of introducing certain things early in life and also the fact that I could be such an important person, who with the right approach and attitude could make so many positive changes in my child and also in those I was teaching.

 The life couldn’t have been better when my daughter was born.
 She was the world’s most beautiful baby and I was not done thanking my stars for giving me such a wonderful gift when we got the news that she had Down syndrome!
 In a minute, the world came crashing down and I had to adjust myself to my new circumstances where I was struggling with social stigma, prejudices, perceptions and a certain mindset about children with disabilities.
 In one day my perception of what is considered as beautiful, perfect or worthy was challenged and changed.
 It was a difficult phase but as soon as the acceptance happened, things got better and I returned back as a much stronger person and mother than I was before.